MathieuRita/Lazimpa/README.md

 ## Presentation

+#### The game

 `LazImpa` repository implements a Speaker/Listener game where agents have to cooperatly communicate in order to win the game.
+The Speaker receives an input (one-hot vector) it has to communicate to the Listener.
+To do so, it sends a message $m$ to the Listener.
+The Listener consumes the message and output a candidate.
+The agents are then succesful if the Listener correctly reconstructes the ground-truth input.

+#### The aim of the paper

+The aim of the paper

 ## Run the code